QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.md

 In an app qube's file manager, right click on the file you wish to open in a disposable, then choose "View in disposable" or "Edit in disposable".
 Wait a few seconds and the default application for this file type should appear displaying the file content.
-This app is running in its own dedicated VM -- a disposable created for the purpose of viewing or editing this very file.
+This app is running in its own dedicated qube -- a disposable created for the purpose of viewing or editing this very file.
 Once you close the viewing application the whole disposable will be destroyed.
 If you have edited the file and saved the changes, the changed file will be saved back to the original app qube, overwriting the original.